-Land Grant: The College of Micronesia (COM) was designated a Land Grant college in 1981 through Section 506 (a) of the Education Amendments of 1972 (Public Law 92-318, as amended; 7 U.S.C.
+Cooperative Research and Extension: (Land Grant Program) the College of Micronesia (COM) was designated a Land Grant college in 1981 through Section 506 (a) of the Education Amendments of 1972 (Public Law 92 - 318, as amended; 7 U.S.C.
 301 note).
 As such, when the three colleges of the COM system became autonomous institutions under separate governing boards in 1993, administration of the Land Grant programs remained under COM.
-Land Grant programs are currently extended to COM-FSM through a Memorandum of Understanding with COM.
+Land Grant programs are currently extended to COM-FSM through a Memorandum of Understanding with COM and administered as the Cooperative Research and Extension (CRE) Program under the Vice President-CRE.

-Cooperative Extension Services (CES) component of the Land Grant programs focuses on the need for a well-informed populace to ensure wise and judicious management of the limited human and natural resources needed to support a viable FSM economy.
-The challenge is ensuring a constantly improving quality of life, while maintaining a strong cultural identity and health environment.
+Cooperative Extension Services: (CES) component of the CRE programs focuses on developing and assisting a well-informed populace to ensure wise and judicious management of the limited human and natural resources needed to support a viable FSM economy.
+The challenge is to ensure a constantly improving quality of life, while maintaining a strong cultural identity and healthy environment.
+These challenges are addressed through community level outreach programs in agriculture improvement, youth development, community resource development and nutrition education.
 The CES programs are based at the State Campuses.

-Agricultural Experiment Station (AES) program provides funding to conduct research or verify experiments that bear directly upon the agricultural and fisheries industries.
-AES research facilities are located in Pohnpei, Kosrae and Yap.
+Agricultural Experiment Station: (AES) program provides funding to conduct research or verify experiments that bear directly upon the agricultural and fisheries industries.
+AES research facilities are located at each of the state campuses.